datacol-io/datacol-io.github.io/_posts/2017-04-10-deploying-mattermost.md

     datacol deploy

 It will use `Dockerfile` to build a docker image and save into the [Google registry](https://cloud.google.com/container-registry/).
 After a successful build, it will deploy Mattermost into the cluster and wait for the `LoadBalancer` for an ip.

-#### Run migrations

-You need to run database migrations to create required tables.
-Run following to get up and running.

-    datacol run rake db:migrate

 ### Conclusion